trista1987/project-labyrinth-zustand-vite/instructions.md

 6. Handle the response from the `POST /action` to update the game state

 Don't be afraid of storing lots of information in the global state - you can store the username, the current game state, and even a history of past actions that the player has made.

+## Requirements
+- Your Labyrinth game should guide the user with instructions about the game and moves to make
+- Use Zustand to store the current state of the game
+- Perform asynchronous operations in the app store
+- Focus on making the UX of your app good.
+Handle the response delay
+- Don't forget CSS!
+Your Labyrinth should be well-styled

+## Stretch Goals
+- Show the descriptions of the directions in the main description of the current room.
+Present clear and simple actions.
+For example, your button would say *"Go East"*.
+Instead of *"East -A worn sign 'The Temple of *ech*igo'.
+Some of the letters are missing.
+An overgrown paved path leads to the East"*
+- Store a history of what the player has done in the global state and display it
+- Style each room/state based on the description.
+For instance, if it contains the word "forest" you may want to change the background to a forest
+- Save the global state data to localStorage, so the app data remains when you reload the page
+- Create a visual representation (drawing) of the map/labyrinth that the player is navigating.
+It could update after each action.
+The coordinates might be helpful here, or you can track the directions yourself.